rte-france/Grid2Op/docs/modeled_elements.rst

 As for the redispatching, the modification of the storage production / consumption is not supposed to impact the balancing between production and loads, which is ensured by "the market" (or a central authority).
-This means that, in case of presence of storage unit, the :eq:`zerosum` showed in the :ref:`generator` is modified as followed:
+This means that, in case of presence of storage unit, the :eq:`zerosum` showed in the :ref:`generator-mod-el` is modified as followed:

 .. math::
     :nowrap: